 Kim’s passion for her students is notable both inside and outside of the classroom.
 Her work on campus has been recognized by the UWG Student Government Association’s Faculty Member of the Year Award (2014), the UWG Alumni Association’s J. Owen Moore Faculty Award (2016), and the UWG Athletic Foundation’s Faculty Member of the Year Westpy Award (2016) which was created in recognition of her service.
 She is also the recipient of the RCOB Excellence in Teaching (2013), Service (2015, 2018), and Research (2016) awards, along with multiple faculty-sponsored undergraduate research awards for mentoring undergraduate research students.

 Tawni H. Ferrarini is the Robert W. Plaster Professor of Economic Education at Lindenwood University in Saint Charles, Missouri.
-She was the 2015 president of the National Association of Economic Educators, the inaugural recipient of the National Association of Economic Educator’s Abbejean Kehler Award, beneficiary of the 2009 Michigan Economic Educator of the Year Award and a 2009 Distinguished Faculty at Northern Michigan University.
+She is National Association of Economic Educators’ 2020 Patricia Elder International Economic Educator and served as NAEE’s 2015 president.
+Other accolades include: the inaugural recipient of the NAEE’s Abbejean Kehler Award, 2009 Michigan Economic Educator of the Year Award, and a 2009 Distinguished Faculty at Northern Michigan University.

-Tawni has written curriculum materials for the Council on Economic Education.
+Professor Ferrarini has written curriculum materials for the Council on Economic Education and EconEdLink.
 She specializes in the use of technology in the classroom and the integration of economics and American history.
 She was instrumental in helping to formally establish the Council on Economic Education – Japan and is a consultant for the Korea Development Institute in Seoul.

-Professor Ferrarini publishes in economic education, technology, and education journals.
-She co-authored the 2nd edition of Economic Episodes in American History.
+Professor Ferrarini publishes in economic education, technology, and education journals and has authored several books.
 She earned her doctorate in economics from Washington University, where she studied economic history under the 1993 Nobel Laureate, Douglass C. North.

 Ken King is the past Executive Director of Consumer Credit Counseling Service and Family Service Association of Sheboygan, WI.
 Ken was the first Certified Consumer Credit Counselor in the State of Wisconsin; has served 10 years as a Trustee of the National Foundation for Credit Counseling (NFCC), was instrumental in the formation of and is the secretary of the Wisconsin Jumpstart Coalition, an avid supporter of Money Smart Week – Wisconsin and a true consumer advocate.